-Back-to-Back Street Townhouses would continue to be permitted in R3-B (Residential) Zones only.
-Back-to-Back Block Townhouses would continue to be permitted in the R4-A (Residential) Zone, PCC (Planned Commercial Centre) Zones and PSC-A (Planned Strip Commercial) Zone.
+Back-to-Back Street Townhouses would continue to be permitted as standard uses in the R3-B (Residential) Zone and MU-A and MU-B (Mixed Use) Zones.
+Back-to-Back Block Townhouses would continue to be permitted as standard uses in the R4-A (Residential) Zone, PCC (Planned Commercial Centre) Zone, PSC-A (Planned Strip Commercial) Zone and MU (Mixed Use) Zones.